neogeographica/quakestarter/docsource/other_stuff/quake_engines.rst

 Quakestarter is bundled with the vkQuake_ and Ironwail_ engines, with vkQuake set as the initial default.

 vkQuake uses the Vulkan API for rendering, while Ironwail uses some advanced features of OpenGL.
-So one consideration for choosing between the two might be whether your graphics driver is better at Vulkan or OpenGL.
-Some old drivers for old GPUs may not support Vulkan at all.
+It's possible that one will perform better than the other on your system, depending on your graphics drivers and the relative beefiness of your CPU vs your GPU.
+In all likelihood though, on a modern system both of these engines will crank out more frames-per-second than you will ever need, so the choice might come down to some other features.

-However the two engines also have some feature differences.
 Here's a quick rundown of some of the most user-visible features that these engines have added on top of the Quakespasm baseline.

 =================== =======   ========
 feature             vkQuake   Ironwail